-Balang Steps What has done following process in prepar Who were involved Ation of DDMP, 2022-23.
-I Review of DDMP and District Gazetteer Collector, ADM, Emergency Officer DPO Selected district level official Past history of disasters to be discussed and documented Extent of severity and damage to be recorded The nature of the Warning issued to be analysed The nature and extent of the rescue and restoration done, to be revisited II Situation Analysis District and Block level officials Mapping the geography and topography of the risk prone areas, block-wise, GP-wise and village-wise Demographic details to be recorded Mapping of the habitation in the concerned areas The natural resources to be marked on the maps Listing all the livelihoods and properties The existing risk prone/ safe infrastructure to be marked on the map III Hazard Analysis District and Block level officials Identification of all possible hazards in the area based on past experience and available records Identification of the most vulnerable areas with relation to threat to life, livelihoods and property IV Vulnerability Assessment District and Block level officials Locations of the vulnerable areas are to be mapped separately Identification of the vulnerable people such as, the elderly, the disabled, children and pregnant women, families living in thatched houses, fishermen at sea (if any), ailing people etc. Identification of property or assets which are likely to be affected, such as, cattle and other livestock, kachcha houses, weak structures, wed the following process in preparation of DDMP, 2022-23.

-pump sets, tube wells and other installations, crops, horticulture and plantations, boats, nets, etc. Identification of weak points on embankments (if any) Marking the drainage system in the concerned area V Opportunity Analysis District and Block level officials Identification of the existing resources which may help to reduce risks to life and property Identification of the safe houses and buildings for shelter and storage Listing the existing flood/cyclone shelters, if any Identification of the elevated and up-lands which can act as natural barriers to protect livestock Listing of the existing health and sanitation facilities Identification of the sources of funds to carry out the preparedness activities
+Steps What has done Who were involved Methodology I Review of DDMP and District Gazetteer Collector, ADM, Emergency Officer DRRC District level officials Past history of disasters to be discussed and documented Extent of severity and damage to be recorded The nature of the Warning issued to be analysed The nature and extent of the rescue and restoration done, to be revisited Situation Analysis District and Block level officials Mapping the geography and topography of the risk prone areas, block-wise, GP-wise and village-wise Demographic details to be recorded Mapping of the habitation in the concerned areas The natural resources to be marked on the maps Listing all the livelihoods and properties The existing risk prone/ safe infrastructure to be marked on the map III Hazard Analysis District and Block level officials Identification of all possible hazards in the area based on past experience and available records Identification of the most vulnerable areas with relation to threat to life, livelihoods and property IV Vulnerability Assessment District and Block level officials Locations of the vulnerable areas are to be mapped separately Identification of the vulnerable people such as, the elderly, the disabled, children and pregnant women, families living in thatched houses, fishermen at sea (if any), ailing people, etc. Identification of property or assets which are likely to be affected, such as, cattle and other livestock, kachcha houses, weak structures, pump sets, tube wells and other installations, crops, horticulture and plantations, boats, nets, etc. Identification of weak points on embankments (if any) Marking the drainage system in the concerned area V Opportunity Analysis District and Block level officials Identification of the existing resources which may help to reduce risks to life and property Identification of the safe houses and buildings for shelter and storage Listing the existing flood/cyclone shelters, if any Identification of the elevated and up-lands which can act as natural barriers to protect livestock Listing of the existing health and sanitation facilities Identification of safe routes for evacuation Identification of the sources of funds to carry out the preparedness activities